SCRUM-Webapp/SCRUM_Webapp_Project/docs/technical-docs/app-structure.md

 ![Create Ticket](/SCRUM_Webapp_Project/assets/images/Create_Ticket.png)

 ### What has changed
-- this design in its core stayed the same
+- This design in its core stayed the same
-- however there a lot more fields than in the conception
+- However there a lot more fields than in the conception
-- additionally instead of a Pop-Up with a frame around it, it now is a seperate page
+- Additionally instead of a Pop-Up with a frame around it, it now is a seperate page
-- we also added little descriptions under each field
+- We also added little descriptions under each field

 ## Edit Ticket
 ### Edit Ticket Version Conception Phase